elegant-scipy/elegant-scipy/sphinx/content/ch4.md

 ```
 <!-- caption text="A simple periodic function in time" -->

-% TODO: Change to multiline when supported
-[^discrete]: The discrete Fourier transform operates on sampled data, in contrast to the standard Fourier transform which is defined for continuous functions.
+[^discrete]: The discrete Fourier transform operates on sampled data,
+in contrast to the standard Fourier transform which is defined for continuous
+functions.

 Our wave in equation {math:numref}`eqn:simple_sin` can be thought of as a repeating signal of
 *frequency* 10 Hertz (it repeats once every $\frac{1}{10}$ seconds—a length of